Ink Review #2701: KWZ Turquoise

 Longer Writing:

-I used a Schon Design Ultem with a broad nib on a Taroko Enigma notebook.
-The ink had an average flow.
+I used a Pelikan M805 Vibrant Blue with a broad nib on a Taroko Enigma notebook.
+The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.